 Condensation or dampness arises when warm saturated air that has no place to escape outside comes in contact with colder surfaces inside the house including walls, window panes, mirrors, doors, or ceilings.
 It forms tiny droplets of water on the surfaces.
 It arises due to poor ventilation as the moisture-containing air has no place to leave.

-If you are looking for ways to prevent damp and mould in your house, here are some tips for the same.
+If you are looking for ways how to prevent mould on walls in your house, here are some tips.

 Identify affected areas in your property

-When starting mission mould in your house, the first step is to find the affected areas around your property.
-Check the basement, dampness on any window pane, or yellowish water stains on the ceiling.
-Preventing mould and dampness from spreading seems to be a simple task.
+When starting mission mould removal in your house, the first step is to find the affected areas around your property.
+Check the basement, damp on any window pane, or yellowish water stains on the ceiling.
+Preventing mould and damp from spreading seems to be a simple task.
 However, it requires a lot of effort and is a lengthy process.
-Regardless, you need to look out for damp and mould problem quickly.
-Dealing with it at an early stage may cost you some bucks and it will prove to be a long-term investment.
+Regardless, you need to look out for damp and mould problems quickly.

 Moisture promotes the growth of mould.
 You need to treat the wet spots instantly for the same reason.
 If you see any leaky pipe in the basement after the rain or if there is some kind of spill, dry the same instantly.